-As a matter of caution, you should not choose a tax relief program based only on the cost involved.
-The relief that costs you the least may not necessarily be the most appropriate one for you; it may prove to be more expensive than others in the long run.
+As a matter of caution, you should not choose a tax assistance program based only on the cost involved.
+The assistance that costs you the least may not necessarily be the most appropriate one for you; it may prove to be more expensive than others in the long run.

-Similarly, you should not apply for a tax relief program just because you are eligible for it.
-Relief programs have their own share of disadvantages and repercussions.
+Similarly, you should not apply for a tax assistance program just because you are eligible for it.
+Assistance programs have their own share of disadvantages and repercussions.
 For instance, you may be required to disclose confidential financial information, or the IRS may attempt recovery of the unpaid balance any time within the next 10-year period.

 A settlement under the IRS Fresh Start Initiative does not absolve you of your responsibility for paying taxes in the future.
 After you finish making payments under an IRS Fresh Start Program settlement, you must continue to pay your taxes for at least another five years.
 Failure to do so will give the IRS the right to disregard the settlement and recover the original amount of taxes due.

-It’s also important to keep in mind the statute of limitations, wherein the IRS can demand that you pay a tax debt any time within 10 years from the date of assessment.
-It’s usually advisable to seek relief with respect to those tax debts that are nearing the statute of limitations date.
+It’s also important to keep in mind the statute of limitations, wherein the IRS can demand that you pay a back tax amount any time within 10 years from the date of assessment.
+It’s usually advisable to seek assistance with respect to those back taxes that are nearing the statute of limitations date.

-If you choose to get help from a professional tax firm to settle your tax debt through the IRS Fresh Start Initiative, it’s important to choose a reputable company.
-Below, we’ve selected our top picks for getting tax relief under the IRS Fresh Start initiative.
-These 5 companies are experienced at negotiating with the IRS and could help you save on your tax debt.
+If you choose to get help from a professional tax firm to settle your back taxes through the IRS Fresh Start Initiative, it’s important to choose a reputable company.
+Below, we’ve selected our top picks for getting tax assistance under the IRS Fresh Start initiative.
+These 5 companies are experienced at negotiating with the IRS and could help you save on your back taxes.

 Anthem Tax Services is top-rated on Solvable and if you look at their customer reviews, it’s no surprise why!
 The firm has been in business for over 10 years and boasts high ratings on TrustPilot and the BBB.
 Their team of enrolled agents and tax attorneys are pros at negotiating with the IRS and are experienced with the IRS Fresh Start Initiative.